SK53/indicia-docs/site-building/moving-data-around/indicia2recorder.rst

        -- this returned MEASUREMENT_QUALIFIER_KEY='NBNSYS0000000025'

   #.
 Now all you need to do is to paste the MEASUREMENT_UNIT_KEY after the equals sign,
-     then add a comma and finally paste in the MEASUREMENT_UNIT_KEY.
+     then add a comma and finally paste in the MEASUREMENT_QUALIFIER_KEY.
   #.
 Repeat steps 2-4 on a new line for each additional custom attribute then save it.

 Usage